Stan Jefferson: Personal life

-Jefferson lives in Florida.
-He has two grown daughters who live in Virginia.
-During the peak of his career Jefferson shied away from the spotlight and preferred a private, low key profile.
-In 2016, in an interview on SNY, he reflected on his baseball career and his career as an NYPD officer, addressing his experience during the September 11, 2001 terrorist attacks.
+Jefferson lives in Florida and has two grown daughters who live in Virginia.
+During the peak of his career, Jefferson shied away from the spotlight and preferred a private, low key profile.
+In 2016, in an interview on SNY, he reflected on his baseball career and his career as an NYPD officer, addressing his experience during the September 11 terrorist attacks.
 In 2018, Jefferson was recognized for his athletic and heroic contributions by Bethune-Cookman University and was inducted into their Hall of Fame alongside other accomplished alumni.